Religion in Singapore: Statistics and demographics

 The Singapore census includes detailed data on religion and ethnicity, and is taken on a ten or five-year basis.
-Figures for religion for the past four decades are:

-The figures for Singaporeans practiced religion by ethnicity for the past four decades are as follows:
+The figures for the percent of Singaporeans practiced religion by ethnicity for the past four decades are as follows:

 Below are the Singapore's Resident Population Aged 15 years and over by Religion and Age Group:

-The above figures refer to the resident population only, and do not include the non-resident population (Singapore authorities do not release figures for the non-resident population which accounted for 18.33% of Singapore's population in 2005).
+The above figures refer to the resident population only, and do not include the non-resident population (Singapore authorities do not release figures for the non-resident population, which accounted for 18.33% of Singapore's population in 2005).

-Most Singaporeans celebrate the major festivals associated with their respective religions.
-The variety of religions is a direct reflection of the diversity of races living there.
-The Chinese are mainly Buddhists, Taoists and Christians, with many irreligious exceptions.
-Almost all Malays are predominantly Muslims (around 99%), while Indians are mostly Hindus, but with significant numbers of Muslims, Christians and Sikhs from the Indian ethnic groups.

-Religion is still an integral part of cosmopolitan Singapore.
-Many of its significant buildings are religious, be it temples, churches or mosques.
-An understanding of these buildings do play a part in contributing to appreciation of their art.